NelsonMK/NelsonMK/README.md

 Software Developer
 ------------------

-* 🌍  I'm based in Nairobi, Kenya
+* 🌍  I'm based in Nairobi, Kenya.
 * ✉️  You can contact me at [nelsonmuriithi5@gmail.com](mailto:nelsonmuriithi5@gmail.com )

 ### Skills